Picasso Artwork, Stolen in Paris Museum Break-in

 But why these paintings and why these artists?
 There sure are a wide range of works to pick.
 But from among the many choices of paintings, the thieves have meticulously picked these works of art because these paintings cost more than jewels.
 The five cost an estimated amount of almost 1oo million Euros.

-These paintings are very expensive not only because they were created by great men, but equally because of it’s historical impact in our society.
+These paintings are very expensive not only because they were created by great men, but equally because of it’s the historical impact on our society.

 Henri Matisse’s La Pastorale (1905) is an important step in his discovery of an idyllic world of pure color and unshackled eros.
 The 1906 L’Olivier pres de l’Estaque (Olive tree near Estaque), painting by Georges Braque shows the influence of Matisse and the so-called “wild beasts”.
 While the most celebrated artist, Pablo Picasso’s pigeon aux petits-pois (spring 1912) brings the new era of “cubism”.

-As these works of arts continue to decline in number because of thievery, probably, there will come a time when all these will just written words.
+As these works of art continue to decline in number because of thievery, probably, there will come a time when all these will just write words.